phetsims/phet-info/doc/core-description-quickstart-guide.md

 The design document often includes lists of description.
 Lists help simplify the strings and break up content into understandable parts.
 Use `AccessibleList.createTemplate` for this.
 They are most often used in the Screen Summary.
+`AccessibleList.createTemplate` simply returns a template with list markup abstracted for you.

 ```ts
 const appleStringProperty = new StringProperty( 'there is 1 apple' );